moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/volumes/volumes.md

 Since your volume is created, you will need to attach it to a specific instance.

-From the volumes list, select the volume to attach and click the button "Attach", a popup appear asking on which instance you want to attach.
+From the volumes list, select the volume to attach and click the button "Attach", a pop-up appear asking on which instance you want to attach.

 Once selected, just submit your choice.